francoisjacquet/rosariosis/plugins/Moodle/README.md

 ## Description

 This plugin integrates RosarioSIS with [Moodle LMS](https://moodle.org/).
+It lets you import Moodle users.

 ### WARNING & LIMITATION

 The plugin is designed and intended for ONE school only in RosarioSIS.

 ## Content

+Plugin Configuration

+- Configure Moodle API and Test
+- Import Users

 Students